-Learning in adult life about what happened to
+Learning in adult life about what happened to KEB

 111. About three or four years after leaving St Andrew's for good I spoke to someone who had been at St Andrew's after I had been there.
 I can't remember his name.
-He told s wife and daughter left him.
-He said that he heard that lost all of his pension rights or something like that and needed to get some money.
-He said that he heard that a boat owned had mysteriously blown up and that was believed to have been an insurance job.
+He told me that he heard that KEB lost all of his pension rights or something like that and needed to get some money.
+He said that he heard that a boat KEB owned had mysteriously blown up and that was believed to have been an insurance job.
 Those were all the things that he told me.
-The guy who I was speaking to never mentioned whether returned to St Andrew's after I left.
+The guy who I was speaking to never mentioned whether KEB returned to St Andrew's after I left.
 I don't know why that didn't come up.